 Press and hold the HR or MIN arrow for two seconds.
 Then press the HR arrow until the correct hour appears on the display.
-Press and hold the MIN arrow until the correct minute appears.
+Press and hold the MIN arrow until the correct minute appears on the display.
 The time may be set with the ignition on or off.